pbloem/profane-tmesis/if-croesus-goes-to-war.md

 And with that final arrangement, I left an empty villa, no doubt tended to loyally by my slaves.
 An enviable olive grove, an ancient rose garden, and a dozen luxuriously furnished rooms.
 All kept in perfect condition for over a decade, for nobody in particular.

-***
+---

 The wine was finished, and the small village was perfectly still.
-The old woman waited patiently for me to formulate a question.
+The old woman waited patiently for me to formulate a question. <br/>
-"You are having some difficulty?"
+"You are having some difficulty?"<br/>
-"Yes."
+"Yes."<br/>
 "If you do not believe in my abilities, we can conduct further trials, if you like.
 I have many suggestions, if you are struggling to come up with convincing ways of testing me."

 I did not doubt her abilities.
 Even before she showed me she could dig into my past.
 There was simply something about the way she told her story.
 Not even her confidence, just the choices she made.
 The details she added, the ease with which she recalled them when necessary.

-"I'm not sure what's wrong", I whispered.
+"I'm not sure what's wrong", I whispered.<br/>
-"How long have you been at sea, Pamphilos?'
+"How long have you been at sea, Pamphilos?"<br/>
-"Almost ten years, I think"
+"Almost ten years, I think."<br/>
 "As long as Odysseus.
-It's not easy to come home after such a long time."
+It's not easy to come home after such a long time."<br/>

 As she spoke, she idly took the breadknife from the table and placed it by her side.

 "Like I said.
 There are many painful truths ahead.
 Why don't we work up to the bigger questions.
 We could start with why it is that you are here.
 I told you that you are important to me.
 We could start there."

-"Very well, go ahead."
+"Very well, go ahead."<br/>

-"It would be better if you ask me."
+"It would be better if you ask me."<br/>

-"Of course" I mumbled, "In what way am I important to you?"
+"Of course" I mumbled, "In what way am I important to you?"<br/>

 "It is as your father always told you, Pamphilos.
 You are the memory of the Ardiae.
 When the Romans come, the royalty cowers, or faces them head on in a mad gamble.
 It's your people that always beat them in the end.
 You know the land well enough to hide in the hills, to attack carefully and pick away, never giving open battle.
 It's your people who sail from so young an age, and who know the water and the winds so well, that your triremes can face down the Roman navy.

-Between you in the east, and the Carthaginians in the west, the Romans are kept in their place, and the world... well, what you think of as the world: the powers around the great sea, Egyptian, Roman, Mycenean, keep each other perfectly in balance."
+Between you in the east, and Carthage in the west, the Romans are kept in their place, and the world... well, what you think of as the world: the powers around the great sea, Carthaginian, Egyptian, Roman, Greek, keep each other perfectly in balance."

 "I still don't understand."